-Precision Industries, Inc. ("Precision"), a wholly owned subsidiary of the Company, entered into an employment agreement with Thomas Sedlak effective July 14, 2020, as amended, to employ him as Chief Executive Officer through September 30, 2027.
-Mr. Sedlak is entitled to an annual base salary of \$475,000 and increases based on the growth of the Company's Steel Manufacturing segment.
-Mr. Sedlak is also eligible for an annual cash bonus of up to 100% of his annual base salary, with 75% of the annual bonus derived from achievement of mutually agreed upon EBITDA target(s) and 25% as determined by the Company's Compensation Committee, in consultation with the Company's Chief Executive Officer.
-Mr. Sedlak is entitled to perquisites to the extent provided to other similarly situated executives; and Precision provides Mr. Sedlak with (i) a vehicle allowance of up to \$2,400 per month, (ii) an allowance of \$400 per month to contribute towards the premiums of a \$4.0 million life insurance policy, and (iii) an annual contribution (as determined under a Deferred Compensation Agreement between Precision and Mr. Sedlak) equal to 15% of Mr. Sedlak's annual base salary.
-If Mr. Sedlak is terminated without Cause (as defined in his employment agreement), other than because of death or disability, in addition to the Accrued Amounts (as defined in his employment agreement), he will continue to receive his base salary for a period of nine months and a pro-rata portion of the annual bonus he would have earned in the fiscal year in which the termination occurs.
-In the event of a Change of Control (as defined in his employment agreement) and within six months after the consummation of such Change of Control Mr. Sedlak's employment is terminated by Precision for any reason other than Cause, death, or disability, then Precision will pay Mr. Sedlak an amount equal to the annual base salary in effect at the time for a period equal to 24 months within 10 business days following such termination.
-Mr. Sedlak's employment agreement also contai
+Precision Marshall entered into an employment agreement with Thomas Sedlak effective on July 14, 2020, as amended, to employ him as its Chief Executive Officer until September 30, 2027.
+Mr. Sedlak is entitled to an annual base salary of at least \$475,000.
+Mr. Sedlak is entitled to an annual bonus of up to 100% of his base salary, 75% of which is derived from achievement of mutually agreed upon "EBITDA" target(s) (as defined in his employment agreement), and 25% of which is discretionary.
+In addition to health and benefit plans available to executive officers, Mr. Sedlak is entitled to (i) a vehicle allowance of \$2,400 dollars per month; (ii) an allowance of \$400 per month to contribute towards the premiums of a \$4.0 million life insurance policy; and (iii) an annual contribution equal to 15% (as determined under a deferred compensation agreement between Precision Marshall and Mr. Sedlak's base salary.
+Should Precision Marshall terminate Mr. Sedlak without "Cause", in addition to the "Accrued Obligations" (each as defined in his employment agreement), he would be entitled to receive the following: (a) continued base salary for nine months following the termination date; and (b) a payment equal to the product of (x) the annual bonus, if any, that Mr. Sedlak would have earned for the fiscal year in which the termination date occurs based on achievement of the applicable performance goals for such year and (y) a fraction, the numerator of which is the number of days he was employed by Precision Marshall during the year of termination and the denominator of which is the number of days in such year.
+In the event of a "Change of Control" (as defined in his employment agreement) and within six months after the consummation of such Change of Control Mr. Sedlak's employment is terminated for any reason other than Cause, death, or disability, then he would be entitled to an amount equal to his annual base salary in effect at the time for a period equal to 24 months.
+Mr. Sedlak's employment agreement also contains customar